Music sets an emotional scene, so getting the right music for your business is crucial.

 2. Take Measurements

 Most PROs set their fees based on facility size.
 Specifically, they’ll want to know the size of the room in which songs will play.
 If you have blueprints, this step won’t take long.
-If you don’t, this might take an hour or so.
-No fees are involved.
+If you don’t, this might take an hour or longer for you to measure the space.

 3. Review Your Clientele